Last Updated on

 - Filters can clog up quickly, requires regular flushing and maintenance

 - Will not ship to CA or IA

 The Berkey water filter systems are well known in the off grid community as one of the best drinking water solutions.

-There has been extensive testing on the output quality of the water and the company touts itself as the most powerful gravity filter currently on the market.
+There has been extensive testing on Berkey’s water quality and the company touts itself as the most powerful gravity filter currently on the market.

 Fluoride – 99.9%